1975 Revisited

 Diana Ross, Do You Know Where You're Going To, (hey, what can I say? ...work with me on this)

 I flew out to see my parents and Keith and Tim during Christmas week before entering the Navy.
 I remember driving to the Norco (short for North Coventry) Mall in Pottstown and hearing the song Do You Know Where You're Going To by Diana Ross.
 It was popular at the time.
-That song had special meaning for me as I really didn't know what would become of my life.
-Hearing the song today takes me right back to that same stretch of Highway 100 on the way to the mall and the thoughts I was working through.
+That song had special meaning for me as I didn't know what would become of my life.
+Hearing the song today takes me back to that same stretch of Highway 100 on the way to the mall and the thoughts I was working through.
 It's funny how music can capture a moment for you.

 Welcome to the Navy!